“Place Your Oxygen Mask On First Before Assisting Others”

 Oh, yeah… there’s this: I’ve got a brain tumor.
 Well, let’s be honest…shit happens and it could be worse.

-An Infultrating Grade II Astrocytoma that was removed from my right temporal lobe August 18, 2008.
-As I gracefully referenced above, shit happens and you just have to clean up the disastrous mess, jump back into the thick of it and live life.
+Diagnosed in 2008 with an Infultrating Grade II Astrocytoma that was removed from my right temporal lobe; I had a recurrance in August 2018 and a second craniotomy September 14, 2018 at Mt.
+Sinai in NYC.
+Shit happens and you just have to clean up the disastrous mess, jump back into the thick of it and live life.
 Life keeps on going and laundry needs to get done…and damn if that’s not true!

 His response was certainly unexpected; however he made me laugh and lightened the moment after which the news felt more manageable.